stefanopochet/pathos/README.md

 Pathos watches your Claude Code session in real time, catches quality issues before they compound, and injects corrections directly into the agent's conversation — no manual review required.

-The result: your agent codes like it has a senior engineer pair-programming — catching mistakes in real time instead of letting them compound across the session.
+The result: Mythos-grade output - your agent codes like it has a senior engineer pair-programming — catching mistakes in real time instead of letting them compound across the session.

 ## The problem